liferay/liferay-docs-dxp-cloud/user/articles/08-reference/02-configuration-via-lcp-json.markdown

 # Configuration via LCP.json

-DXP Cloud uses the `LCP.json` file to configure the containers of your services.
+DXP Cloud uses the `LCP.json` file to configure your services' containers.
+Each service has a `LCP.json` file that you can use to specify the following
-Each service will have a `LCP.json` file that can specify the following properties:
+properties:

 Field | Type | Default Value | Description |
 ----- | ---- | ------------- | ----------- |